Luracast/Restler/public/examples/_011_versioning/readme.md

 If a class remains the same across few versions of the api, we can implement `iProvideMultiVersionApi` interface which is simply defining `__getMaximumSupportedVersion` method which returns the maximum supported version.
-Take a look at `Resources` class for a sample implementation.
+Take a look at `Explorer` class for a sample implementation.

 Try this example and the version differences in the explorer [here](explorer/index.html#!/v2)